 There are many questions on “how to choose the best diamond” when in reality it is one of the most personal choices you can make.
 Today were going to go over color and length to width ratio in order to help you make your best decision.Continue reading “What You Need To Know: Buying An Oval Diamond”

-Here’s why paying close attention to detail for the piece that means the most makes a lifetime of difference.Continue reading “Hello Hidden Halo Engagement Rings!”
+Here’s why paying close attention to detail for the piece that means the most, makes a lifetime of difference.Continue reading “What is A Hidden Halo Engagement Ring?”